Active Employees

 Which enrollment form do I need if I want to enroll in or change health plans?

-- Age 65 or older: If you and/or your dependents have Medicare Part B only, or Medicare Parts A & B, senior enrollment forms for the selected plan must also be submitted.
+• Age 65 or older: If you and/or your dependents have Medicare Part B only, or Medicare Parts A & B, a senior enrollment form for the selected plan and a Medicare Acknowledgement form must also be submitted by each Medicare enrollee.
 Please contact LACERS at (800) 779-8328 and request these forms.

 What do I need to do to add a dependent to my existing plan(s)?